lumitesi/msc-thesis/README.md

 # Replication and Caching Systems for the support of VMs stored in File Systems with Snapshots

-My ongoing work on the Master Thesis
+The work can be found in the following [link](https://github.com/lumitesi/msc-thesis/raw/master/Msc_LuisSilva_44890_Final.pdf).